Trips to visit grandkids, travel adventures and family celebrations at your paid-for home. That’s the kind of retirement many Americans dream about.

 Here’s a decade-by-decade look at what you can do to maximize your savings potential.

 How to Build Wealth in Your 20s

-You’re a Millennial.
+You’re a millennial.
 What does retirement have to do with you?
 A lot, actually.
 Because you have the most to gain when it comes to retirement.
-There should be no stopping you when it comes to building wealth because you have the one thing other generations don’t: time.
+There should be no stopping you when it comes to building wealth because you have the one thing other generations don’t: a lot of time.

 Here’s a scenario: Let’s say you begin investing $200 a month at age 24.
-But your friends who bought their new cars and took their dream vacations on credit end up delaying saving for retirement until age 34 while they pay off their debt.
-At age 64, you’d have almost $1.2 million in retirement savings.
-However, your spendthrift friends would only have $424,200.
-You’d be ahead by $775,800!
+But your friends, who bought new cars and took dream vacations on credit cards, delay saving for retirement until age 34 while they pay off their debt.
+At age 64, you’d have around $1.7 million in retirement savings.
+However, your friends would only have $560,900.
+That 10-year head start makes you a million dollars richer!

 Want to build wealth beginning in your 20s?
 Here’s how:

 - Steer clear of debt.
-If you have debt, slash it as fast as you can—student loans, included.
+If you have debt, use the debt snowball to knock it out of your life as fast as you can—student loans included.
 If Sallie Mae is living in your spare bedroom, kick her out ASAP.

 - Live below your means.
 Just say no to things you can’t buy with cash!
 Overspending every month can dramatically impact your ability to save for retirement.

 - Raise your standard of living slowly.
 This is not the time to grow leaps and bounds in houses or cars.
 Paid-for clunkers and small apartment rentals will do just fine while you secure your financial footing.